HazemIbrahim256/football-academy-backend/README.md

 - Media files served in development from `MEDIA_URL` and stored in `academy/media/`.
 - For production, configure proper static/media hosting.

+### PDF Images in Production

+The PDF generator can include the academy logo and player photos.
+In minimal production environments (e.g., Railway), local files or monorepo paths used in development may not be present.
+Configure these environment variables to ensure images render:

+- `DJANGO_LOGO_URL` — Absolute URL to your logo image (e.g., `https://football-academy-frontend.vercel.app/logo.png`).
+- `DJANGO_PUBLIC_BASE_URL` — Public base URL of your backend (e.g., `https://football-academy-backend-production.up.railway.app`).
+Used to construct absolute URLs from relative media paths when storage paths are unavailable.

+Notes:
+- Player photos are read directly from Django storage (works with local and remote storages).
+If the file is missing on disk (ephemeral storage), the PDF will try `DJANGO_PUBLIC_BASE_URL + MEDIA_URL + name` as a last resort.
+- For reliable media persistence in production, use durable storage (S3/GCS/etc.) rather than ephemeral filesystem.

 ## Deployment Checklist (Production)

 - Configure environment: